aws-samples/satellite-comms-analytics-aws/README.md

 Surge capacity windows and severe weather troughs are applied to subsets of the data to validate that Forecast can produce a model capable of handling typical SatCom scenarios such as congestion, ["rain fade"](https://en.wikipedia.org/wiki/Rain_fade) etc

+A [Cloudformation template](https://aws.amazon.com/cloudformation/) is supplied to deploy the lambda function automatically with the appropriate permissions.
+A pre-requisite is to supply the lambda as a zip file in an S3 bucket so that CloudFormation can reference it
+(the alternative is embedding the code in the YAML itself which can get a bit unwieldy!).
+Edit the path (folder) to the code zip in the CFN parameter settings as appropriate.

 The results in csv, are posted to [Amazon S3](https://aws.amazon.com/s3/).
 It is suggested to create a folder structure similar to below.
 This enables
 Forecast Dataset import jobs to target the specific set of TTS or RTS files.
 - satcom-forecast-bkt-12345/